|

 Pen Moore

-was awarded life membership for his service and dedication to the Ice Cream Association
+and was awarded life membership for his service and dedication to

 and industry.
 Pen retired from his position at the 76th Annual General Meeting